merenlab/anvio/anvio/docs/programs/anvi-reorient-genomes.md

-%(anvi-reorient-genomes)s aligns circular genomes in a %(fasta-txt)s to a chosen reference genome, rotates and/or reverse-complements them to synchronize their arbitrary circulizarization beginnings with the reference, and generates new 'reoriented %(fasta)s files' for downstream use.
+%(anvi-reorient-genomes)s aligns circular genomes listed in a %(fasta-txt)s to a chosen reference genome, rotates and/or reverse-complements them to synchronize their arbitrary circulizarization beginnings with the reference, and generates new 'reoriented %(fasta)s files' for downstream use.
 By doing so, it maximizes the gene order across genomes, so that downstream analyses that rely on synteny can have easier time.

-It reports (1) alignment quality between each pair of genomes (coverage between the two genomes and very crappy approximate ANI that no one should trust), (2) what actions were taken to reach a consensus (reverse-complement, rotations, etc), and (3) a final determination of the level of trust for outcomes.
+It reports (1) alignment quality between each pair of genomes (coverage between the two genomes and very crappy approximate ANI that no one should trust), (2) what actions were taken to reach a consensus (reverse-complement, rotations, etc), and (3) a final determination of the level of trust one should have for outcomes.
 The program also prints out simple dotplots to visualize the final alignment of each genome to the reference.

-The default usage is simple:
+The default usage is simple, which will simply instruct anvi'o to **take care of everything *de novo***,

 {{ codestart }}
 %(anvi-reorient-genomes)s --fasta-txt %(fasta-txt)s \
                            --output-dir REORIENTED-FASTA-FILES/
 {{ codestop }}

-In this use case, **the program will auto-select the longest genome as reference**, and it will then *intelligently* find and rotate to an optimal starting position that is conserved across most of the input genomes mentioned in the %(fasta-txt)s file.
-It is intelligent becasue this step will ensure that all genomes will start at a biologically meaningful position rather than an arbitrary coordinate. %(anvi-reorient-genomes)s does it by first aligning each genome to the reference, and then using a 10,000 nt sliding window to search for a region that is shared between all genomes in a greedy fashion (once it finds a region that works for all genomes, it stops).

-{:.notice}
-Please note that when a reference genome is chosen automatically, the program may end up rotating the automatically chosen reference genome to a more meaningful and conserved start position to maximize agreements across all genomes.

-Another option is to **declare a reference genome** to be used to orient all others:
+Another option is to tell anvi'o to **use a specific genome as reference** to to orient all others:

 {{ codestart }}
 anvi-reorient-genomes --fasta-txt %(fasta-txt)s \
                       --reference REF-GENOME-NAME \
                       --output-dir REORIENTED-FASTA-FILES/
-                      --threads 8
 {{ codestop }}

+Or one can ask anvi'o to **first use the DnaA gene to orient the reference** before orienting all others:

+{{ codestart }}
+anvi-reorient-genomes --fasta-txt %(fasta-txt)s \
+                      --use-dnaa-for-reference-orientation \
+                      --output-dir REORIENTED-FASTA-FILES/
+{{ codestop }}

+### De novo identification of orientation

+{:.notice}
+TL;DR: Best for any set of highly similar circular genomes (viral, plasmids, bacteria without clear DnaA, etc).
+Uses secondary alignments from `minimap2` to find the most conserved position across all genomes in a data-driven manner.

+If the user does not explicitly mention a reference genome, **the program will auto-select the longest genome as reference**, and it will first rotate the reference genome to an optimal starting position that is conserved across most of the input genomes mentioned in the %(fasta-txt)s file in a *mindful* fashion.
+It is 'mindful' because %(anvi-reorient-genomes)s does this step by first aligning each genome to the reference **using all possible good alignments (primary + secondary alignments)** to get a true picture of conserved regions across all genomes, and then using a 1,000 bp sliding window to search for a region that is shared between all genomes in a greedy fashion (once it finds a region that works for all genomes, it stops).

+{:.notice}
+Please note that when a reference genome is chosen automatically, the program will likely end up rotating the automatically chosen reference genome to a more meaningful and conserved start position to maximize agreements across all genomes.

-If you have a reference genome that you trust (downlodaded from a reliable source or manually set the starting point using the DnaA gene yourself or something to that effect), you can ask the program to use that as a reference.
+If you have a reference genome that you trust (downloaded from a reliable source or manually circularized), you can ask the program to use that as a reference.
 In which case the program will not be tinkering with the reference, and do its best to match every other genome to it.

+### Using DnaA gene for biologically meaningful orientation

+{:.notice}
+TL;DR: Best for any highly similar set of **bacterial genomes**.
+If DnaA is not found in the reference, the program will issue a warning and proceed without rotating the reference.

+For **bacterial genomes**, you can use the `--use-dnaa-for-reference-orientation` flag to orient the reference genome based on the DnaA gene, which typically marks the origin of replication:

+{{ codestart }}
+anvi-reorient-genomes --fasta-txt %(fasta-txt)s \
+                      --use-dnaa-for-reference-orientation \
+                      --output-dir REORIENTED-FASTA-FILES/
+{{ codestop }}

+This approach will use `prodigal` to call genes in the reference genome, use `hmmsearch` with the Bac_DnaA_C HMM profile from Pfam to identify the DnaA gene, rotate the reference to start at the DnaA gene position, then align all other genomes to this DnaA-oriented reference.

 For the most up-to-date list of parameters and their default values, please see the help menu on your terminal.